UniBreakfast/lapland-js-spec/README.md

 <sub>[(all files in repo)](https://github.com/UniBreakfast/dataelf)</sub>

 A module that handles data on its own or by using a database.
+Multiple convenient methods to run complex queries on the db are supposed to be added to it after linking.

 It exports a `dataElf` object with one method to make it useful: